Bandwidth/ap-docs/bxml/verbs/dtmf.md

 {% common %}
 ## Example:  Pause then Send DTMF

-This shows how to use Bandwidth XML to pause before sending DTMF button presses
+This shows how to use Bandwidth XML to pause before sending DTMF button presses.

 ```XML
 <?xml version="1.0" encoding="UTF-8"?>